EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

    | - now the temporary value is dropped here, before the local variables in the block or statement
    |
    = warning: this changes meaning in Rust 2024
-   = note: for more information, see issue #123739 <https://github.com/rust-lang/rust/issues/123739>
+   = note: for more information, see <https://doc.rust-lang.org/nightly/edition-guide/rust-2024/temporary-tail-expr-scope.html>
 note: `#1` invokes this custom destructor
   --> lint_example.rs:8:1
    |
 8  | / impl Drop for Droppy {
 9  | |     fn drop(&mut self) {
-10 | |         // This is a custom destructor and it induces side-effects that is observable 11 | |         // especially when the drop order at a tail expression changes.
-12 | |         println!("loud drop {}", self.0);
-13 | |     }
+...  |
 14 | | }
    | |_^
 note: `another_droppy` invokes this custom destructor